dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

 Let us break it down piece by piece.

-.. note:: The very first line represents the version of WDL specification being used, not necessarily the version of the workflow.
-In this case, that is `version 1.0` of the WDL spec.
-If this line is not included, the WDL will be parsed as if it were following the draft-2 specification.
+.. note:: The very first line represents the version of WDL specification being used.
+In this example, we are using `version 1.0 of the WDL spec. <https://github.com/openwdl/wdl/blob/main/versions/1.0/SPEC.md>`__ If this line is not included at the top of the WDL, the WDL will be parsed as if it were following the draft-2 specification.
 Note that most 1.0 WDLs and draft-2 WDLs are not interchangable without a few changes, so make you are using the correct version when following along with examples.

 You'll notice that there are two main sections of the file.
 First is a task section where we define the task level inputs and outputs of a